MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 ## US Government

 AI Builder is available in US Government environments with the features listed in the following tables.
-A dash (-) indicates that the feature is not available.
+A dash (-) indicates that the feature isn't available.

 > [!NOTE]
 > For more information on the Power Platform US Government environments and features, see these topics: